dirigiblelabs/curriculum-2017/DanielaLozanova/Eclipse Dirigible - Launchpad Templates.md

 1. Find folder **ScriptingServices** in the Workspace Explorer and click on it.
 2. Edit the Service endpoint implementation script files.
-3. You can change the colors of the Launchpad items by adjusting the color property in the .js file.
+3. To change the colors of the Launchpad items adjust the color property in the .js file.
 4. Save the changes /click on the Save icon in the top-left corner in the Workspace Explorer/.
-5. Preview the changes by opening the index.html file.
+5. To preview the changes open the index.html file.